Pi4J/pi4j.github.io/content/documentation/device-examples/Potentiometer.md

 The current position of the slider can be defined with a single shot.
 The return value is either in volts or as a normalized value between 0 and 1.

-For continuous monitoring either a slow method can be selected.
+For continuous monitoring either a slow method can be selected or a fast one.
 In this case, individual measurements (single shots) are started and evaluated cyclically.
-With this method up to 4 devices can be attached to the AD converter.
-The maximum sampling frequency of the signal depends on how many channels of the AD converter are used simultaneously and how high the sampling rate of the AD converter is set.
+With this method, up to 4 devices can be attached to the AD converter.
+The maximum sampling frequency of the signal depends on how many channels of the AD converter are used simultaneously and how high the sampling rate of the AD converter is set to.

 Using the fast method, a continuous measurement is started in the AD converter.
 The maximum sampling frequency is now only dependent on the sampling rate of the AD converter.
-However, in this mode only one device can be attached to the AD converter.
+However, in this mode only one device can be attached to the AD converter simultaneously.

 If continuous measurement is active, a customized event can be triggered when the position of the slider changes.
 The threshold can be used to set the sensitivity at which the event should be triggered.